by Farian Hadi Saputra, Analyst Programmer at Mitrais

 We able to define parameters, request data, response data, response code, which fields are mandatory or optional, and other information.
 Therefore, by designing first using swagger, we are able to communicate and tell any stakeholder what input and output is required for each endpoint API.

 When you are designing the API from scratch, you can do it using this in the cloud.
-On this site, we can create the design using code in yaml format, then it will be translated to web format view.
-See the details on following screenshot.
+On this site, we can create the design using code in YAML format, then it will be translated into a web format view.
+See the details on the following screenshot.

 c.
 Swagger for “trying out” APIs